loopnaz/loopnaz/content/communion.md

 After the yeast has activated, add psyllium husks, chia seeds, syrup, and oil to wet ingredients, stirring gently, allowing to activate for an additional 2–3 minutes, stirring once more before adding to dry ingredients.

-Fold activated wet ingredients into mixed dry ingredients; then turn dough out onto a floured board and knead for 5–10 minutes; place kneaded dough into an oiled bowl, cover with a warm damp towel, and proof for 40 minutes to 1 hour.
+Fold activated wet ingredients into mixed dry ingredients; then turn dough out onto a lightly floured surface and knead 5–10 minutes; place kneaded dough into an oiled bowl, cover with a warm damp towel, and proof for 40 minutes to 1 hour.

-After first proof, begin preheating oven to 400°F (with a pizza stone on a lower center rack); punch down proofed dough and knead on a lightly floured board for 1–2 minutes; then, on parchment paper, form dough into a 10 inch round loaf; with a sharp knife, score top making a crosshatch pattern; brush or coat with oil and allow to proof for another 30 minutes.
+After first proof, begin preheating oven to 400°F (with a pizza stone on a lower center rack); punch down proofed dough and knead on a lightly floured surface 1–2 minutes; then, on parchment paper, form dough into a 10 inch round loaf; with a sharp knife, score top making a crosshatch pattern; brush or coat with oil and allow to proof for another 30 minutes.

-After the second proof, place the loaf and parchment in oven and bake for 40–50 minutes until dark golden brown.
+After the second proof, place the loaf and parchment in oven and bake 40–50 minutes until dark golden brown.

 [common-loaf]: https://www.christiancentury.org/blogs/archive/2014-01/quest-common-loaf
 [communion-bread-ingredients]: /img/jpg/communion-bread-ingredients.jpg